 Easy Christmas Simmer Pot Printable + Instructions

-- Fresh Lemons and Fresh Oranges or Citrus Fruit of your choosing (I’ve used really ripe clementines before!)
+- Fresh Lemons and Fresh Oranges or Citrus Fruit of your choice (I’ve used ripe clementines before!)

 - Fresh Cranberries